 A student/faculty incident report is completed when any event (such as a fall, being struck by a patient, medication error, IV error, student injury, faculty injury, and any other non-injury event that needs to be documented) occurs which may cause potential harm to a student, faculty member, or a client in the clinical setting or during any course-related activity.
 The form should be completed as soon as the student and/or faculty member have knowledge of the event.
 The form is then immediately sent to the Department Chair.
-See Policy.
+See Policy near page 56.

 - 1. Date of this report:

-- Date of Incident
+- □ Date of Incident

 - 2. Name of person completing this report:

-- Names and titles of all individuals involved in incident (i.e. Nurse Manager, Faculty, Staff Nurse, Patient, Physician, etc.):
+- □ Names and titles of all individuals involved in incident (i.e. Nurse Manager, Faculty, Staff Nurse, Patient, Physician, etc.):

 - 3. Name of student:

-- Cohort (graduation date):
+- □ Cohort (graduation date):

-- ♦ Name of faculty:
+- □ Name of faculty:

 - 4. Academic program and campus in which this student is enrolled:

 - 5. Time and date of student incident/injury/near miss:

 - 6. Name of Setting (exact location of incident), (clinical/class/course-related experience, agency and/or unit or other site) and course number where this incident/injury/near miss occurred:

+- Agency phone number, if applicable:

+- 7. If an incident occurred, was a clinical agency incident report completed?

+- 8. Description of the incident/injury/near miss and circumstances surrounding the incident/injury/near miss by faculty/student (who, what, when, where and how):

+- 9. Describe treatment received:

+- Date of treatment:

+- Treated at:

+- □ By whom?

+- □ If not treated, why not?

+- 12. Medication related:

+- □ Diet related

+- □ Client physical injury related:

+- □ Procedure related: